OpenBB-finance/OpenBB/website/content/terminal/installation/pypi.md

 ---
 title: PyPI
 sidebar_position: 4
-description: This page provides a comprehensive guide on how to install OpenBB Terminal and SDK from PyPI across multiple operating system platforms.
+description: "This page provides a comprehensive guide on how to install OpenBB Terminal" and SDK from PyPI across multiple operating system platforms.
 It lists all required software and provides how-to steps to prepare the virtual environment, install the main package and its toolkits, verify the installation, and upgrade to the latest